polarityio/haveibeenpwnd/README.md

 To learn more about have i been pwned?, please visit: [official website](https://haveibeenpwned.com)

 ## have i been pwned?
 Integration Options

 ### have i been pwned?
 URL
-Base URL for have i been pwned?, the default is https://haveibeenpwned.com.
+Base URL for have i been pwned? including the schema (i.e., https://)

+### API Key
-### have i been pwned?
+have i been pwned?
 API Key

+### Max Concurrent Search Requests
+Maximum number of concurrent search requests (defaults to 1).
+The default API Limit for 'have i been pwned?' is 1 search for every 6 seconds.
+Integration must be restarted after changing this option.

+### Minimum Time Between Searches
+Minimum amount of time in milliseconds between each entity search (defaults to 6000).
-Valid API Key for have i been pwned?
+The default API Limit for 'have i been pwned?' is 1 search for every 6 seconds.
+Integration must be restarted after changing this option.

 ## Installation Instructions